 Choosing a top realtor doesn’t have to be a complicated process.
 Try Clever Real Estate to help you pick an experienced real estate agent in your area.
 You’ll be able to compare handpicked agents from brands like Century 21 and RE/MAX and you may qualify for a home buyer’s rebate.

 When touring homes, it’s good to go in with a plan of what to look for and not overlook potential issues.
-Your real estate agent will be able to spot many red flags, but keep an eye out for these things:
+If you find a good real estate agent, they'll be able to help you know what to look for in a house and line you up with trusted inspectors who can do a more thorough check once you're under contract on the home.

 While you may plan to stay in your new home for many years, it’s always a good idea to choose a property that is likely to increase in value over time.
 Excellent schools, new developments, and access to transportation may indicate that an area is likely to remain attractive well into the future.

-Your realtor can provide data showing whether a particular neighborhood has strong growth potential and what a particular property's historical values look like.
+Your real estate agent can provide data showing whether a particular neighborhood has strong growth potential and what a particular property's historical values look like.

 Checklist to complete closing